 What’s the turnaround time for getting a building permit approved?

-Simple projects might take a few days, while complex ones can take weeks or months.
+Simple projects might be ready in just a few days, while bigger ones could take weeks or even months.

 - Project size and complexity